Deploying Rapidflare

 Search Bar

 A search bar UI with optional LLM suggestions, starter prompt chips, and a send control.
-It requires a container on the page where the bar is embedded.
+It requires a display.container on the page where the bar is embedded.

 Why you need a second page

-Rapidflare adds query parameters to searchClickUrl when someone searches (see below).
-Without a second page that loads the inline widget, they have nowhere to go after search.
+Rapidflare adds query parameters to searchUrl when someone searches (see below).
+Without a second page that loads the full-page widget, they have nowhere to go after search.

 Search bar on your page